 Moral of The Story

 Do not take garden shed safety for granted.
 This is particularly important if you have young children.
 They are curious and eager to test their limits.
-Keep kid safety a when setting up your shed by simply taking some precautions today.
+Keep kid safe when setting up your shed by simply taking some precautions today.